mikros-dev/mikros-rs/README.md

 * native: a general-purpose application, without a defined API, with the ability to execute any code for long periods
 * script: also a general-purpose application, without a defined API, but that only needs to execute a single function and stop.

+### Documentation

+A more detailed documentation about the framework API and its features can be accessed at the [docs](docs/mikros.md) directory.

 ### Service

 Service, here, is considered an application that may or may not remain running